Actindo-AG/Documentation/Channels/UserInterface/02a_Offers.md

     Click this button to create a manual offer.
 The *Create offer* window is displayed, see [Create manual offer](#create-manual-offer).

 - [Create from PIM product ![Documents](../../Assets/Icons/Documents.png "[Documents]") ]
     Click this button to create an offer from a PIM product.
 The *Create from PIM product* wizard window is displayed, see [Create from PIM product](#create-from-PIM-product).
+This button is only displayed if the *PIM* module and the *PIM-Channels Connection* plugin are installed

 - ![Cancel](../../Assets/Icons/Cross01.png "[Cancel]") (Cancel)
     Click this button to hide the buttons and return to the *OFFERS* tab.